adrcrv/npm-prototype-package/README.md

 *Upon running the build command, a folder named `/dist` will be created, containing the build output.*

 ## 🚀 Publish
-This section details the steps for publishing the package to npm.
+Publishing the package to npm.
 Note that npm authorization is required for publishing.
 Ensure `.npmrc` file contains the necessary authentication information.

 ```bash